realworldocaml/book/en/json.md

 with the `Basic` module, they will not be a valid sub-type and the compiler will complain.

-The extensions includes with Yojson include:
+Yojson supports the following JSON extensions:

 * The `lit` suffix denotes that the value is stored as a JSON string.
 For example, a `Floatlit` will be stored as `"1.234"`